The Problem

 My mood is swinging out of control.
 Poor me.

-I predict it will take too much work for me to stop this bad momentum with b and c.
+I predict failure to quickly stop this bad momentum with b and c.
 Bad me.

 (There may be many more psr’s, but I decide I’ve done most of them and I’ll be able to see my true response with Step 2.)